trynova/website/pages/blog/internals-of-nova-part-2.md

 [pointer compression](https://v8.dev/blog/pointer-compression) is used, these numbers halve to become 4 bytes for a reference, 16 bytes for an Array and 12 bytes for an Object.
-In Nova's (aspirational) case the numbers are 8, 9 and 13 bytes for Nova: Our Value is double the size and we lose by one byte on Objects (unless we move more data inside the `Shape`), but nearly halve the size of Arrays.
+In Nova's (aspirational) case the numbers are 8, 9 and 13
+bytes: Our Value is double the size and we lose by one byte on Objects (unless we move more data inside the `Shape`), but nearly halve the size of Arrays.
+Remember that the usual cache line size (which is the smallest unit of memory that) is 64 bytes.

-With this information we can count that in Chromium each entry in `arrays` takes 4 bytes.
-Then, loading the `arr.length` loads each Array's data into memory which takes 16 bytes out of a 64 byte cache line.
-We can assume that all the Arrays that `arrays` points to are located right after the other in memory and are correctly ordered, so each cache line of Array data contains 4 `arr.length` values.
-So for every 16 Arrays in `arrays` Chromium needs to load one more cache line to get the `arr` reference, and for every 4 Arrays Chromium needs to load one more cache line to get the `arr.length` value.
+With this information we know that in Chromium each entry in `arrays` takes 4 bytes and loading the `arr.length` loads the Array's data into memory which takes 16 bytes.
+This means that getting the `arr.length` in total requires loading 20 bytes in average.
+Array's elements are usually allocated sequentially, so for every 16 Arrays in `arrays` Chromium needs to load one more cache line to get the `arr` reference.
+Assuming that all the Arrays pointed to by `arrays` are sequentially in memory, each cache line of Array data contains 4 `arr.length` values, so for every 4 Arrays Chromium needs to load one more cache line to get the `arr.length` value.
 The number of cache lines loaded is thus `N / 16 + N / 4 = 5 * N / 16`.
 The actual data used by this reduce is 4 bytes for the `arr` reference and 4 bytes for the `length` value, for a total of `8 * N` bytes used.
 The rate of bytes loaded to bytes used is then `(8 * N) / (64 * (5 * N / 16)) = 0.4`.
 That is a 40% utilization of the loaded data.
 (With Node the utilization would be only 25%.)

 For Nova each entry in `arrays` takes 8 bytes.
 Using the same assumptions as above, we see that for every 8 Arrays in `arrays` Nova has to load one cache